Skip to main content

 PanelAn occasional trip is normal.
 Constant trips are not.

 If you are resetting breakers often, your panel is likely overloaded or struggling to keep up.
-It is a sign your system needs more capacity, not just another reset.
+It is not just an inconvenience.
+It is a sign your system does not have the capacity your home needs.

 Flickering or Dimming Lights

 It is usually not just a bulb issue.
-When it happens in multiple areas, it often points back to the panel not keeping up.
+When it happens in multiple areas, it often points back to your panel not keeping up with demand.

-At that point, your lights are basically reacting to everything else happening in your home.
-Kind of like when someone runs the microwave and suddenly your house decides to set the mood.
+At that point, your lights are reacting to everything else happening in your home.
+It is a sign your system is being pushed beyond what it was designed to handle.

 Your Panel Is Full